Summary

 - Universite De Bordeaux, Bordeaux, France

-- Universite Paris Xii Val De Marne, Creteil cedex, France
+- Universite Paris Xii Val De Marne, Creteil, France